Intelliflo, Thoozl, Gigstarter and Gifted by Yaya Score at 2018 Business Pitch

 Months of hard work and coaching paid off.
 The 10 week journey from idea submission to the final pitch includes workshops and coaching to help teams hone their idea, test its viability and communicate their plan effectively.
 Special thanks to Justin Wolske of GRID 110 for coaching teams on developing a business model and to Lizzy Wallace of Pitch Polish for training students to craft a convincing pitch.
 The continued success of the event and teams are due to Barney’s approach.
 He strives to “nurture ideas, provide high quality training and access to resources, then get out of their way”.

 All of that work prepares teams to face the pitch judges and answer tough questions.
-Thank you to this year’s judges Roy Burstin, Upfront Ventures, Vanessa Faggiolly, Amerisal Foods, Eric Sarabia, Acelera, Kat Yalung, LA Chamber Bixel Exchange, and Julie Jung, Impact Hub LA.
+Thank you to this year’s judges Roy Burstin, Upfront Ventures, Vanessa Faggiolly, Amerisal Foods, Eric Sarabia, Acelera and Kat Yalung, LA Chamber Bixel Exchange.

 In addition to the judges and college staff, the College of Business and Economics also thanks our sponsor Boeing for making this event possible.
 These collaborations between the college and business community provide real-world opportunities for students to hone their skills, think creatively and grow professionally.
 For more information about the annual event contact Barney Santos at [email protected]